Make a Difference. Act.

 Volunteer with the Democratic Party of Wisconsin (WisDems) to register voters and get them to the polls.

-The Democratic Party of Sawyer County and Lac Courte Oreilles Reservation opposes the expansion of Enbridge’s Line 3 oil pipeline and the relocation of its Line 5 oil pipeline.
+The Democratic Party of Sawyer County and Lac Courte Oreilles Reservation opposes the relocation of Enbridge’s Line 5 oil pipeline in northern Wisconsin.

 Line 5 is an existing pipeline running from Superior to the upper peninsula of Michigan through the Straits of Mackinac and lower peninsula of Michigan to Canada.
 Line 5 currently crosses through approximately 12 miles of the Bad River Reservation of the Bad River Band of Lake Superior Chippewa.